usri/aks-levelup/Kustomize/README-new.md

 # You should now see UAT in the list
 kubectl get ns

-# Create a directory to hold your base image
+# Create a directory to hold your base image and copy the frontend-deployment.yaml file to it.
-mkdir uat

-# Copy the 01-pod-storage.yaml to this directory.
-This will be our "base"
+This file will be our "base" template. mkdir uat && cp frontend-deployment.yaml uat
-cp 01-pod-storage.yaml uat

 # Navigate to the overlays directory
 cd uat